Learn more about why children and young people enjoy online gaming, and how you can help young people stay safe whilst playing online.

 Play is an important part of childhood.
 Playing teaches children lots of life lessons, such as teamwork, fairness and imagination and can be a source of many happy memories.
 Playing games with peers is an important part of childhood development.
 For many young people nowadays however, they play in the virtual online space.

-The opportunity for young people to stay engaged with their friends through online play, creating a form of normality and connectedness, easing boredom or talking time to escape the uncertain world has meant that online gaming has risen.
-However, even before we all went into lockdown, online play was becoming ever more popular, with many young people choosing this form of activity, as another way to keep in virtual touch with friends.
+The opportunity for young people to stay engaged with their friends through online play, easing boredom or taking time to escape the uncertainty of the world has meant that online gaming has risen.
+Many young people choose online gaming as another way to play with and keep in touch with their friends.

 There are many different reasons why people choose to game and what they feel they get from participating in this activity.
 Here we explore some of those reasons to help you understand why it is so popular and why your child enjoys spending so much time participating.